whitneyburton/portfolios/students/1710-back/young-jung/20180302-young-joon-jung-mod3.md

 I struggled during this mod when it came to my learning, I felt very confident during the first two weeks after doing well on Rales Engine but the brownfield project and having a lot of new information about new concepts with not very much reinforcement rattled my mental capacity and my confidence and I didn't learn as much as I could have.
 I felt that lack of confidence through to the final eval where I performed badly and my final project which didn't meet my expectations.
 Although there are some areas where I feel weak on and will spend time on improving, I feel that I am ready to move onto the next level.

+I feel that there was too much pressure on the job hunt during this mod, maybe for some that is fine but I struggled and needed to back off on thinking about the job hunt.
+Yes, getting grads placed sooner is better for the grad as well as for Turing's reputation but learning is important as well.
+Maybe move the job hunt pressure towards the end of the mod with less pressure.
 -----------------------

 ## A: Individual Work & Projects